bkrieger1991/rabbitcli/readme.md

 You can see a live-stream of messages in your console.
 This even works using a filter.

-### Command: `move-messages`
+### Command: `message move`
-To move messages between queues, you can use the `move-messages` command.
+To move messages between queues, you can use the `message move` command.
 Here are the options you can provide:

 |Option|Example Value|Description|
 |---|---|---|